Best For Full Sunlight

 The Aurora is designed and built to perform in extreme climate and temperature variations, ranging from sub-zero winters to tremendous summer heat.
 Internal components of the Aurora are kept safe at all times from hazardous heat waves due to 4 fans housed within the TV to keep cables and delicate electronic components at a safe operating temperature.
 The TV’s remote control is also weatherproof, with a rating of IP67, and a 1-year warranty is included with the purchase.

-The brightness control can detect light and adjust itself accordingly to provide a hassle-free viewing experience.
+The brightness control can detect light and adjust accordingly to provide a hassle-free viewing experience.
 Wide-angle viewing enables greater visibility of the TV from anywhere on the deck, patio, or yard.
-A series of other handy features on the TV include a child lock, closed caption/subtitling supportive software, multiple language options, automatic channel tuning, and a sleep timer.
+Other handy features on the TV include a child lock, closed caption/subtitling supportive software, multiple language options, automatic channel tuning, and a sleep timer.

-The remote control for the Furrion Aurora Partial Sun Series is the same as the full sun series.
-With the IP67-rated waterproof remote control, you are able to control an array of features, including the child lock, closed caption support, multi-language support, auto-tuning, sleep timer, and more.
+The remote control for the Furrion Aurora Partial Sun Series is the same as that of the full-sun series.
+With the IP67-rated waterproof remote control, you can control various features, including the child lock, closed caption support, multi-language support, auto-tuning, sleep timer, and more.

 Why The Furrion Aurora Partial Sun?